Melinda Gates Wants to Add More Women to “Parade of Guys” in Tech

 Gates is not alone in her fight to close the gender gap in tech.
-Reshma Saujauni, Kimberly Bryant and Karlie Kloss regularly arm girls with the HTML code for kicking ass through computer science education.
-And we can't forget the OGs such as Katherine Johnson and Millie Dresselhaus who calculated their way around gender and racial stereotypes to make history in the fields of math and physics.
+Reshma Saujani, Kimberly Bryant and Karlie Kloss regularly arm girls with the HTML code for kicking ass through computer science education.
+And we can't forget the OGs such as Katherine Johnson and Mildred Dresselhaus who calculated their way around gender and racial stereotypes to make history in the fields of math and physics.

 Here, Gates tells MAKERS why the stories of trailblazing women in STEM—both past and present—matter now more than ever.

 What was the inspiration for bringing TechMAKERS to life?

 Melinda Gates: Young women and girls get a lot of messages from society that the world of tech is not open to them.
 When they look at the who's who in tech, they see a parade of mostly guys who don't look like them.
 Because of that, some won't pursue coding at all.
 Some will try it out, but when it gets hard—like it does for everyone—they'll wrongly assume it's because they're not cut out for it.
 And others will start a career in tech, feel like they don't fit in, and want to leave.
 That's what happened to me when I first started.

 The idea behind TechMAKERS is that more young women will go into tech—and stay there—if they can see all the remarkable women who are thriving in this industry and changing it for the better.

 Why was it important to highlight these five incredible women?